AndroidTestBugReport/ReCDroid/README.md

 ### Run the artifact

 1. Open the virtualbox image.
 2. Start an android emulator.
+Wait(mins) until it is totally lanuched.
 ```sh
    emulator -avd avd -wipe-data
 ```
-3. Enter the Artifact folder.
+3. Enter the Artifact folder, in which we have 25 bug reports folder with App name on it.
 ```sh
    cd ~/Artifact-Evaluation/1.worked-in-this-VM/Android-4.4.2
    ls
 ```
+result:
 ```sh
 10.olam1_'_s            17.transistor_s     24.obdreader_s  6.acv_s
 11.olam_space_s         18.zom              26.odk          7.anymemo_deafult_s